TOUCHLESS HARVESTING – THE FASTEST WAY TO HARVEST COMPLIANTLY IN oklahoma

 The compliance information that is reported to the state via the Metrc system includes seed or clone purchase, germination dates, planting and harvest dates, strains and batch numbers, harvest batch numbers, testing records, and the contact information of other cannabis business owners that you worked with.

-Cannabis businesses in Oklahoma must all undergo official Metrc training if and when the lawsuit concludes Metrc remains the sole seed to sale provider in the state.
-Sign up for training on Metrc’s website by clicking on ‘Training Signup’ button.
+Cannabis businesses in Oklahoma must all undergo official Metrc training.
+Sign up for training on Metrc’s website by clicking on the ‘Training Signup’ button.
 You’ll need to enter your license number to register.
-In addition, Metrc will announce any in-person training on a bulletin on their site.
+In addition, Metrc will announce any in-person training via bulletins on their site.

 Metrc (Marijuana Enforcement Tracking Reporting & Compliance), founded in 2013, is contracted by states with medical cannabis and adult-use cannabis regulations to provide track-and-trace compliance software.
 These states have the requirement to track cannabis product from cultivation all the way to the end customer or patient.

 The statewide monitoring system ensures compliance data is collected for all cannabis plant and cannabis product movement.
 Metrc uses RFID (Radio Frequency Identification) tags and serialized item tracking.